 C. Nonconforming Structures.
-Nonconforming structures were legally established but no longer comply with the standards of the Zone District in which they are located.
+Nonconforming structures are those structures that were legally established but no longer comply with the standards of the zone district in which they are located.
 The following rules apply to nonconforming uses:

 (1) Use.
-A nonconforming structure may be used for any use permitted in the Zone District in which it is located.
+A nonconforming structure may be used for any use permitted in the zone district in which it is located.
 Refer to 50-4 Uses.